Valletta

 A couple of videos shot by Martin Ciantar and uploaded to the Facebook nostalgia group ‘Malta Lura fil Passat’ show what Valletta looked like all the way back in 1992.

-The video provides viewers that remember Valletta during this with a great sense of nostalgia while also giving insight to those who were not born just yet on how Valletta looked three decades ago.
+The video offers a nostalgic glimpse for those who remember Valletta during this time, while also giving a fascinating insight to those not yet born into how the capital looked over three decades ago.

 On the other hand, the video below takes viewers right outside the Valletta entrance and shows the old bus terminus.
-The colourful buses, a public transport system which is no longer used today, can be seen going round Tritoni Fountain carrying people from villages all across the country as they travelled to and from Malta’s capital city.
+The colourful buses, vehicles no longer used today, can be seen going round Tritoni Fountain carrying people from villages all across the country as they travelled to and from Malta’s capital city.

-The video also captures all the different kind of street vendors that used to sell all kinds of food and drink just right outside the old Valletta city gate.
+The video also captures all the different kinds of street vendors that used to sell various types of food and drink right outside the old city gate.

 Do you remember Valletta looking like this?